ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ### Watching Files

-Instead of running `gulp sass` every time when you change a Sass file, a new task is required to do this automatically for you.
+Instead of running `gulp sass` whenever you change a Sass file, a new task is required to do this automatically for you.

-So the `watch` task will be used to watch any changes made to a file, so once that file is changed, do another action.
-For example when you save a Sass file, then `sass` task should run automatically.
+The `watch` task will be used to view any changes made to a file, so once that file changed, do another action.
+For example, when you save a Sass file, then `sass` task should run automatically.

 Inside `gulpfile.js` file add a new `watch` task to watch any changes in the `/sass` directory, then run the `sass` task.
 The next step is to update the `default` task with the watch task.